Adversarial Attacks against Binary Similarity Systems: Evaluation

 As visible in Figure~\ref{img:arates_WBTargeted}, when attacking Gemini and SAFE, there is a positive correlation between the number $B$ of locations (i.e., dead branches) where to insert perturbations and the attack success rate \textbf{A-rate}.
 When considering setting \textbf{C1}, the \textbf{A-rate} for $\mT=0.80$ is 24.35\% for Gemini, and 11.57\% for SAFE; moving to \textbf{C4}, it increases up to 31.60\% for Gemini, and 21.76\% for SAFE.
 On the contrary, GMN does not show a monotonic \textbf{A-rate} increase for an increasing $B$ value, as the peak \textbf{A-rate} is 38.32\% in setting \textbf{C2}.

 We now discuss the modification size \textbf{M-size} metric: fixing $\mT=0.80$ and considering the setting where \textbf{A-rate} peaks, we measure an \textbf{M-size} value of 38.90 for SAFE (\textbf{C4}), 133.84 for Gemini (\textbf{C4}), and 350.50 for GMN (\textbf{C2}): SAFE is the model that sees the insertion of fewer instructions.
-A possible explanation is that SAFE internally truncates functions at a 150-instruction length: an attacker has no incentive in adding instructions once this threshold has been reached, as the similarity score would not change.
+This is not surprising: due to the feature-space representation of SAFE, the embeddings we alter in the attack for it (Section~\ref{sec:white:safe}) refer to a number of instructions that is fixed.